SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WARegistry.class/README.md

 Subclasses must implement the following messages:
 	handleDefaultRequest:
-		Handle a request without a session key, ie a new request.
+		Handle a request without a session key, ie a new request. handlerField
+		The URL parameter in which to store the request handler key.

 Instance Variables:
 	cache - an instance of WACache to hold the stored request handlers